-All of the changes recommended by GRS were adopted by the Board on June 18, 2014.
+The assumptions were adopted by the Board on June 18, 2014 and first used in the June 30, 2014 actuarial valuation.
+There have been no changes in the assumptions since the prior valuation.
 We believe the assumptions are internally consistent and are reasonable, based on the actual experience of the JRBT.